vkonst/aws-mqtt-gate/README.md

 May be used as a "general purpose" getway from HTTP(s) to MQTT.

 Use cases:
-A Telegram Bot running on a cheep OpenWRT router with GSM connection.
+- Telegram Bot running on a cheep OpenWRT router with GSM connection
-A server running behind NAT without real IP listening to a commands via MQTT.
+- server running behind NAT without real IP that listens to a commands via MQTT

 How it works:
 API URL exposed via AWS API gets registered as the Telegram "Webbhook" for your bot.